JGrgs/Project-1-Typing-Game/README.md

 ### Future Work

-As a developer player, I want syntax instead of words so i can practice my syntax.
+As a developer playing this game, I want syntax instead of words so i can practice my syntax accuracy.

 As a player, I want an option to display my name.